tongx11/project2/piazza_submission.md

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_mostpopular10movies.png)

-And we also plot the best 10 movies - which all sit in the left side of the plot:
+And we also plot the best 10 movies - which all sit in the right side of the plot:

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_best10movies.png)